 – Common Chain Issues

-One of the most frequent reasons for a chainsaw cutting crooked is a dull or damaged chain.
+One of the most frequent reasons for crooked chainsaw cutting is a dull or damaged chain.
 This issue can occur if the chainsaw hits a rock or another hard object during operations, leading to one side of the chain becoming immediately dull.
 This, in turn, can cause the chainsaw to cut unevenly.

 To mitigate this issue, regular maintenance of the chain is crucial.
 You can hand sharpen the chainsaw chain regularly to maintain its sharpness.

-But, if the chain is severely damaged, you may need to use an electric bench grinder to repair it effectively.
+But, if the chain is severely damaged, you may need an electric bench grinder to repair it effectively.
 This repair method is particularly efficient in rectifying damaged chains, as it can restore the chain’s edges to their optimal cutting condition.

 – Bar Conditions Affecting Chainsaw Cuts